hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/1- Terraform Basics (HCL).md

 By default, when use trraform apply, the output will be shown on the screen.

-in order to prevent this behavior, we should use "local_sensitive_file" resource type:
+in order to prevent this behavior, we should use `local_sensitive_file` resource type:

 ```hcl